Introduction

 Butternut squash’s role?

-Like pumpkin, butternut squash is rich in vitamins A and C and contains iron.
+Like pumpkin, this is rich in vitamins A and C and contains iron.
 It is also a good source of potassium, Vitamin E, and magnesium.
 And it has a high content of complex carbs and calories along with twice the amount of dietary fiber compared to pumpkin.

 More fiber means good gut health and controlled blood sugar levels.